What did happen?

 Notice in the last line of the letter where Karzen notes that he asked Mark Reese, Russell Delman and David Bersin to "temporarily serve as trainers."
 I do not know on what basis Karzen designated those people to be a "Feldenkrais Trainer."
-He was not in a position to judge their skills as he himself was a relative newcomer to the work.
+He was not in a position to judge their skills as he himself had never trained students to become practitioners, and neither had those he designated as trainers.

-The letter was sent to the Feldenkrais Guild on March, 15th, 1994 a little more than 5 years before the lawsuit that was filed challenging the Guild's ownership of the service marks.
+The letter was sent to the Feldenkrais Guild on March, 15th, 1994 a little more than 5 years before Anat Baniel's lawsuit challenging the Guild's ownership of the service marks.
 I wonder if the two events were related.
 Perhaps the Guild was getting ready for a lawsuit?
 Or perhaps this was related to the lawsuit in Germany in which the German Guild lost exclusive use of the Feldenkrais trademarks?
 Anyone know?
-Please leave a comment.
+Please send me an email.

 There may be a second page to the letter as the page that I have does not contain a signature.
 I did not make the markings on the pdf.
 They were already on the file when I received it.